Springfield Wrongful Death Attorney

 Missouri Wrongful Death Accident Statistics

 In 2023, Missouri saw a significant reduction in traffic fatalities, with a total of 989 reported statewide, down from 1,057 in 2022.
-However, according to MODOT, certain types of fatal accidents remained prevalent: lack of seat belt use, distracted driving, speed and impairment.
+However, according to MODOT, certain types of fatal accidents remained prevalent: lack of seat belt use, distracted driving, speed, and impairment.
 For example, there were 125 fatal drunk driving accidents, though this was a reduction from the previous year.
 Missouri saw a record high in motorcyclist fatalities, with 175 deaths.
+These statistics highlight ongoing safety challenges in the state and underscore the importance of vigilance on the roads.
 Additionally, work zone accidents in Missouri resulted in two wrongful deaths, reflecting ongoing risks in these high-traffic areas.
-According to Governors Highway Safety Association (GHSA), pedestrian deaths also saw a concerning rise, with a 28% increase from previous years.
+According to the Governors Highway Safety Association (GHSA), pedestrian deaths also saw a concerning rise, with a 28% increase from previous years.

 Common Causes of Wrongful Death